 Is there a campus shuttle service?
 Where does it go?Students can ride the shuttle to the train station, mall, and other surrounding locations.
 For more information, visit www.cabrini.edu/Shuttle.

-How do I find out my mailbox number and combination?Resident Students can obtain their Mail Room box number and combination by logging onto http://app1.cabrini.edu/studentmailboxes/.
+How do I find out my mailbox number and combination?Resident students receive their mailbox details in advance of move-in, but can contact the Mail Room with any questions.

 Why don’t you call them “dorms”?
 Many students and parents use the terms “dorm” and “residence hall” interchangeably.
 Though having four letters, “dorm” is not a bad word; it is just less accurate than “residence hall” for describing the places where students live on campus.